guillaumemoreau/db-course/tutorials/01_modeling.md

 Documents use the following formats: PDF, DOC, DOCX, PS, PAGES.
 They have a given number of pages (at least 1) in a variable format (A0 to A8, default is A4).

 Every customer has a customer number composed of two letters and 4 digits.
-Customers may be identified persons or companies.
-For every company there is a list of persons who hold an accreditation to give or take printing jobs.
-A person can be accredited to give jobs but not to get the results (and vice-versa).
+Customers may be identified as persons or companies.
+For every company there is a list of persons who hold an accreditation to give or withdraw printing jobs.
+A person can be accredited to give jobs but not to withdraw any order (and vice-versa).

-When a an order is placed, un customer will provide one or several documents.
+When an order is placed, a customer will provide one or several documents.
 For each of them the provider gives the following details: number of copies, paper type (coated, offset or rigid) and binding type (3 types exist).

 Each order is associated to a bill; A bill contains the list of the jobs performed and the price for each job.
 The job price is established by multiplying the number of pages by a factor which is based on the paper type and the binding type.
 A global discount (in euros) may be granted.
 If this happens, it will appear on the bill.